A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

     Chriss-MacBook-Air:Downloads chris$

-Those .jpgs are wallpapers from the movie The Grand Budapest Hotel, which I highly recommend.
-I could use move those into the home directory but let's move them into a wallpaper directory.
-To make a folder we can use the `mkdir` commmand.
-So let's make a wallpaper direcorty in the home folder
+Those .jpgs are wallpapers from the movie [`The Grand Budapest Hotel`](https://www.youtube.com/watch?v=1Fg5iWmQjwk), which I highly recommend.
+I could just move those into the home directory, but let's move them into a wallpaper directory.
+To make a directory we can use the [`mkdir`](https://linux.die.net/man/1/mkdir) command.
+So let's make a wallpaper directory in the home folder.

     Chriss-MacBook-Air:Downloads chris$ mkdir ../wallpapers